 The Sheriff's Office has made several reports to the Committee throughout 2013 and 2014 regarding funding of IWF programs, visitation/communication policies and an upcoming RFP for inmate telecommunications services.
-There continues to be discussion at the state and federal level that could curtail the collection of telephone commissions individuals contacting inmates and wards housed in county adult and juvenile detention facilities normally pay, which could potentially impact programming provided within the County's detention facilities.
-For this reason, we recommend referring this issue to the 2015 PPC.
-For scheduling purposes, the current draft work plan for CY 2015 has identified an update on this topic for discussion at the May 2015 regular meeting.
+The referral was placed on hold pending further discussion and outcomes of state and federal level changes to statute or rulemaking that could curtail the collection of telephone commissions individuals contacting inmates and wards housed in county adult and juvenile detention facilities normally pay.
+Such changes could potentially impact programming provided within the County's detention facilities.